 YouTube is quite a special video platform.
 It can act as a search engine; allowing you to employ YouTube SEO techniques to rank your videos higher, even with a small number of subscribers.
-You can earn additional revenue through enabling advertising on your videos once you meet requirements.
-You can also use YouTube like a social network and video blogging platform, with commenting, statuses, live video, etc.
+You can earn additional revenue through enabling advertising on your videos once you meet the requirements.
+You can also use YouTube as a social network and video blogging platform, with comments, statuses, live videos, etc.

 When it comes to promoting your blog on YouTube, there are a number of options.
 Some of the simplest would be to repurpose a blog post and create a video with a link in your description going to your blog post.
 Or just add a link to your latest post in a related video description.

 Your email list is your blog’s most valuable asset.
 If your socials disappear for whatever reason or your blog has all its information lost, you’ll still have this list of emails.